 In case of differences, you can mount the speaker that will end up being in the offset, or when placing it on top of the MDF distance rings, you can have one of the screws outside of the ring’s outer diameter.

-More complicated is to measure car speakers with three mounting holes.
-In this case, handy will be speakers’ factory specifications and compare it with the speaker we want to purchase.
+More complicated is a measurement taken from car speaker with three mounting holes.
+In this case, handy will be the speakers’ factory specifications and compare it with the speaker we want to purchase.

-In some cases, however, installing the speakers on the distance rings will automatically change the number of mounting holes to match the new speakers.
+In some cases, however, installing the speakers on the distance rings will automatically change the number of mounting holes to match the new ones.

 The more difficult it is to measure the screw pattern in the speakers with a nonsymmetrical shape or uneven mounting holes.

 However, these are specific cases, and when replacing such speakers, it is better to use adaptor rings fitting the original location in the car.

 Conventional sized aftermarket speakers have a wide choice of different models to choose from, so you can select a speaker to fit your needs.

 How Do You Measure Speakers Cutout Diameter?

 To measure car speakers cutout diameter, flip the speaker upside down so the magnet is on the top of the speaker.